ZentrixLabs/SrtExtractor/README.md

 1. **Select Video File**: Click "Pick Video..." to choose your MKV or MP4 file
 2. **Probe Tracks**: Click "Probe Tracks" to analyze the file for subtitle tracks
+3. **Review Recommendation**: The smart recommendation engine automatically selects the best track (SubRip/SRT preferred over HDMV PGS)
-3. **Select Track**: Choose your preferred subtitle track from the list
+4. **Select Track**: Choose your preferred subtitle track from the list, or use the recommended one
-4. **Extract**: Click "Extract Selected → SRT" to generate the SRT file
+5. **Extract**: Click "Extract Selected → SRT" to generate the SRT file
-5. **Multi-Pass Correction**: OCR errors are automatically corrected using advanced multi-pass correction
+6. **Multi-Pass Correction**: OCR errors are automatically corrected using advanced multi-pass correction

 ### Batch Processing